vishnuks2612/Hugging-Face/README.md

 The external source I used to make this html website is YouTube.
 I referres many youtube videos to make this simple website, and I adopted many suggestions and concept from them.
-Not one perfectly work, But in my code almost all the breed I tried is get correct output.